-Pondhu School recognises that Black, Asian and Minority Ethnic people experience discrimination on the basis of colour, race, nationality, religion and ethnic origin.
-This discrimination manifests itself in all areas of their lives such as housing, employment, education and access to services.
+The School recognises that some Black, Asian and Minority Ethnic [BAME] people experience discrimination on the basis of colour, race, nationality, religion and ethnic origin.
+This discrimination can manifest itself in all areas of their lives such as housing, employment, education and access to services.
 Racial harassment and violence is one of the most serious consequences of racism, damaging people emotionally and physically and limiting life choices and opportunities.
-Pondhu School will take all necessary measures to prevent and tackle racial harassment and assist Black and Minority Ethnic people to live in freedom from harassment and to feel safe as they enjoy and achieve throughout their education.
+The School will take all necessary measures to prevent and tackle racial harassment and assist BAME people to live in freedom from harassment and to feel safe as they enjoy and achieve throughout their education

-Pondhu School is committed to working for the equality of all ethnic groups and the Governing Body understands its accountability.
+The School is committed to working for the equality of all ethnic groups and the Governing Board understands its accountability.